akhamar/orange-xgs-pon/30_was_onu.md

 # Introduction

-The WAS-110 firmware can be switched with a community firmware that allow a lot of customization and controle over the ONU.
+The WAS-110 firmware can be switched to a community firmware that allow a lot of customization and controle over the ONU.

 # Material/Software validation